BBC Music Introducing Mixtape: 7 January 2019

 PS for artists...

-And if you do engage a PR company in the future, please don't forget to carry on uploading your new releases to BBC Introducing so that we can carry on supporting you as your career unfolds.
+And however things pan out, don't forget to carry on uploading your new releases to BBC Introducing so that we can carry on supporting you as your career unfolds.

 (2) We only get enough airtime on this show to feature artists - even our absolute favourites - about four times a year, however much we love their work.
 So after you've been been on the Mixtape, it would be great if you could wait about 12 weeks before sending me your next brilliant track.
 This leaves us time to help a load of other deserving artists meanwhile.